SanteonNL/orca/orchestrator/README.md

 * `ORCA_MESSAGING_HTTP_ENDPOINT`: For demo purposes: a URL pointing HTTP endpoint, to which messages will also be delivered.
 It appends the topic name to this URL.
 * `ORCA_MESSAGING_HTTP_TOPICFILTER`: For demo purposes: topics to enable the HTTP endpoint for (separator: `,`).
 If not set, all topics are enabled.

-If you're Azure Service Bus, depending on the features you've enabled, you'll need to create the following queues and topics:
+If you're Azure Service Bus, depending on the features you've enabled, you'll need to create the following queues:

-- Queue `orca.taskengine.task-accepted` (if `ORCA_CAREPLANCONTRIBUTOR_TASKFILLER_TASKACCEPTEDBUNDLEQUEUE` is set).
+- Queue `orca.taskengine.task-accepted` (if `ORCA_CAREPLANCONTRIBUTOR_TASKFILLER_TASKACCEPTEDBUNDLETOPIC` is set).
-- Topic `orca.hl7.fhir.careplan-created` (if `ORCA_CAREPLANSERVICE_EVENTS_WEBHOOK_URL` is set).
+- Queue `orca.hl7.fhir.careplan-created` (if `ORCA_CAREPLANSERVICE_EVENTS_WEBHOOK_URL` is set).
 - Queue `orca.subscriptionmgr.notification` (if `ORCA_CAREPLANSERVICE_ENABLED` is `true`).

 ## App Launch options